-Identity fraud, or ‘ID theft’, involves the use of a person’s stolen details in order to commit crime.
-Many victims never establish exactly how their details were obtained, and clearing matters up after the fraudulent use of their information can be costly and stressful.
+Identity fraud, or ‘ID theft’, involves the use of a person’s stolen details to commit crime.
+Many victims never find out exactly how someone got hold of their details, and clearing things up afterwards can be costly and stressful.

 Protect your address

-If you start receiving post for someone you don’t know, try to find out why.
+If you start getting post for someone you don’t know, try to find out why.

-Protect mail left in communal areas of residential properties and re-direct your mail when moving home.
+- protect mail left in communal areas of residential properties

 Protect your bank accounts

-Be extremely wary of unsolicited phone calls, letters or emails from your bank, or other financial institution, asking you to confirm your personal details, passwords and security numbers.
+Be extremely wary of unsolicited phone calls, letters or emails from your bank or other financial institution asking you to confirm your:

-Regularly check your bank accounts and chase up any statements and that are not delivered when expected.
+Regularly check your bank accounts and chase up any statements that you don’t get when you expect them.

-Dispose of anything containing your personal or banking details by using a cross cut shredder or tearing up into small pieces.
+Dispose of anything containing your personal or banking details by using a cross-cut shredder or tearing into small pieces.

-Always sign up to American Express SafeKey, MasterCard SecureCode or Verified by Visa when you receive your bank cards, even if you do not intend to use your cards online.
-This helps to protect you if your card or details are lost or stolen.
+Do this even if you don’t want to use your cards online: it helps protect you if your card or details are lost or stolen.